Lyman Twins of Altamonte, famous Vaudeville stage actors

 Howard (junior) served in the Navy and was stationed at the Naval Station Great Lakes, just north of Chicago, in 1943.
 His mother, Emma, rode with Sanford resident Mary Strong to visit him in August of that year.

-Strong, the driver, broke her arm and a rib.
+Strong (the driver) broke her arm and a rib.
 Emma was more badly injured, suffering internal injuries, breaking both legs and an arm.
 Her two sons, Herbert (brother-in-law) and Patti Lyman, all rushed to Tennessee to visit her in the hospital and spent several days with her.
 But, tragically, she died from the incident a week later.
-The 61-year-old actress was buried next to her husband at Greenwood Cemetery in Orlando.
+The 61-year-old actress was buried beside her husband at Greenwood Cemetery in Orlando.

 Over the next decade, Patti and Herbert continued to perform in local fundraisers and charitable events, especially at the Orlando Country Club in College Park, where they were members.
 Patti Louise Lyman died after a short illness in 1952.
 Herbert quickly remarried but died a year later in 1953.